amrvac/amrvac/doc/welcome.md

 # Introduction {#introduction}

-This is the documentation for the 3.2 development version of MPI-AMRVAC.
+This is the documentation for the released version 3.2 of MPI-AMRVAC.
 The code is available on [Github](https://github.com/amrvac/amrvac), and the documentation on [amrvac.org](http://amrvac.org/).
 If you have questions about MPI-AMRVAC, please send them to the mailing list: <mailto:amrvacusers@ls.kuleuven.be>, which you can also